severalnines/docs/administration.rst

 .. code-block:: bash

 	yum clean all
-	yum install cmon-controller clustercontrol clustercontrol-cmonapi clustercontrol-controller
+	yum install cmon-controller clustercontrol clustercontrol-cmonapi clustercontrol-controller clustercontrol-nodejs

 ..
 Note:: cmon-controller is a transition package for clustercontrol-controller.
 Omit it from the command line if you previously didn't have cmon-controller package installed.

 3) Upgrade the CMON database for ClusterControl controller.
 When performing an upgrade from an older version, it is compulsory to apply the SQL modification files relative to the upgrade.
-For example, when upgrading from version 1.2.8 to version 1.2.11, apply all SQL modification files between those versions in sequential order:
+For example, when upgrading from version 1.2.8 to version 1.2.12, apply all SQL modification files between those versions in sequential order:

 .. code-block:: bash